voronkovich/fitzgerald/README.md

 * **content** `HTMLElement`

-  Container for the modal content.
+  Container for the modal's content.

 You can use properties to interact with the modal DOM (attach event listeners, add nodes and etc.):